 Climate Initiatives

 Alachua County is dedicated to being a resilient community in the face of climate changes and impacts affecting our community today and into the future.
-To accomplish this goal, the County Commission is working to adopt a Climate Action Plan in 2025.
+Toward this goal and aligned with the County’s Strategic Guide, the Board of County Commissioners officially accepted a Climate Action Plan on November 4, 2025.
+We are now in the implementation phase of this "living document" that will evolve and be updated over time.

 2025 Climate Festival